-Our pot grown Morello Cherry trees can be planted at any time of year, whereas bare root cherry trees can only be planted between November and March.
-Morello Cherry trees should be spaced according to their rootstock, for example a Colt (semi-vigorous) rootstock will require approx. 4 metres between trees, whereas a Gisela 5 (dwarf) rootstock will require approx. 3 metres between trees.
+Our pot grown Morello Cherry trees can be planted at any time of year, whereas bare root cherry trees can only be planted November - March.
+Morello should be planted in full sun or partial shade and spaced according to its rootstock, for example a semi-vigorous rootstock will require approx. 4 metres between trees, whereas a dwarf rootstock will require approx. 3 metres between trees.

 When planting, remove weeds and grass within a metre of your desired planting hole.
 Dig a square hole as deep as your root mass and approximately 2-3x as wide.
 To help fruit trees establish more effectively, sprinkle rootgrow in the hole.

 Remove the pot, gently loosen the roots and place into the planting hole.
 Mix 50% of the original soil with 50% compost, fill in the hole and firm around gently.
 Avoid banking the soil up around the collar of the tree.
 We recommend planting Morello cherry trees with a stake and tie to ensure the roots are well anchored.
 The Cherry Tree Planting & Care guide has further information and videos.

 If you’re planting in spring or summer, water well for the first few months.
 Increase watering if there are extended periods of hot or dry weather.
 If planting in autumn, you may only need to water a little.
 Keep the area free of competing weeds and grass for several growing seasons and if needed, use a rabbit guard.